 Publishing has evolved over the last 20 years.
-The world around it has become more digital and so have the processes related with it.
+The world around it has become more digital and so have the processes related to it.
 As the world has embraced the digital age, the demands have grown as a result.
-In electronic professional publishing, readers obtain journal articles directly from the publisher in parallel to the library route, particularly for open access, though access for subscription-based journals is primarily managed by the library.
+In professional electronic publishing, readers obtain journal articles directly from the publisher in parallel to the library route, particularly for open access.
+However, the library primarily manages access for subscription-based journals.
 Publishing is a business, and publishers have to distribute their journals to as big an audience as possible.

 So, how big is the STM publishing industry?
 It is estimated to be over 5,000–10,000 journal publishers globally.
-The main English-language trade and professional associations for journal publishers collectively include about 650 publishers producing around 11,550 journals, that is, about 50% of the total journal output by title.
-Of these, some 480 publishers (73%) and about 2,300 journals (20%) are not for profit.
-In terms of revenue produced, the academic publishing market brings in revenues close to $25.2 billion annually.
+The leading English-language trade and professional associations for journal publishers collectively include about 650 publishers producing around 11,550 journals, about 50% of the total journal output by title.
+Some 480 publishers (73%) and about 2,300 journals (20%) are not for profit.
+The academic publishing market brings in revenues close to $25.2 billion annually in terms of revenue produced.
 Therefore, one can certainly imagine the pressure that some of these STM publishers may be under.
 Even a minute drop in production could cost those journal publishers millions of dollars, as there are numerous competitors ready to swoop in and fill in the demand gap.

-Besides the high-demand requirements, there are other challenges facing the scientific journal publishing industry.
+Besides the high-demand requirements, other challenges are facing the scientific journal publishing industry.
 Some of these include:

 - Optimizing workflow processes